telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/generate-communication-key.md

 > <br>
 > The communication key is set per machine.
 This means that importing a key on one machine lets all other components on the same machine to use it.
 If you see any troubles with the imported key on a machine, be sure to restart all Test Studio processes.

-## Importing New Key in Single Machine Scheduling Setup
+## Generate and Import Key in Single Machine Scheduling Setup

 Once you generate a new key, hit the **Import** button to replace the current key in use for the Scheduling service.
 This triggers restart of the service to take the new key and restart of the Execution client application.